Sandmann79/xbmc/plugin.video.amazon-test/README.md

 * export Movies, TV Shows to Kodi Library (TLD)
 * loads Covers and Fanart from TMDB/TVDB (TLD)
 * additional age verification (TLD/PV, requires IS.A)
-* H.265 Videoplayack with Widevine L1 devices (TLD/PV, requires IS.A)
+* H.265 video playback with Widevine L1 devices (TLD/PV, requires IS.A)

 ## Known limitations
 * HD and FHD video quality are only available on hardware supported devices (Android devices/FireTV/Firesticks).
 To enable reproduction of such videos you need to enable `Override HDCP status` in IS.A settings, or use a different playback method